adrian-niculescu/FrenchCheatSheets/Auxiliary verbs.md

 | Vous          | alliez      | -iez        |
 | Ils/Elles     | allaient    | -aient      |

-This table illustrates how the imperfect tense for "aller" is formed by combining the stem "all-" with the respective imperfect endings.

 ### Future Simple (Futur Simple)

 The future stem (`ir-`) + verb endings.